RodrigoLima82/databricks-uniform/README.md

-# Trino Delta and Iceberg Integration with Databricks
+# Trino Iceberg Integration with Databricks

-This repository demonstrates how to integrate Trino with Delta Lake using Iceberg REST Catalog on Unity Catalog Databricks.
+This repository demonstrates how to integrate Trino using Iceberg REST Catalog on Unity Catalog Databricks.

 ## Table of Contents